CoreAI Portal Guide

 The settings areas covered in this guide are:

-Some deployments may also expose additional settings such as Global Configuration, or may hide certain sections depending on release level and permissions.
+Some deployments may hide certain sections depending on release level and permissions.

 Authorization Control